franfafdaf/IAC_23autumn_Group17-Coursework/README.md

 top->trigger = vbdFlag();
 ```

-Additionally, Register `t0` in the register file is designated for the trigger signal.
+Additionally, the `t0` in `reg_file.sv` is isolated for the representation of trigger signal.
 Therefore, an extra line is incorporated into `reg_file.sv` to facilitate this:
 ```SystemVerilog
 assign     register[5] = trigger;
 ```